6.3 mile loop in a popular park, traveling through woods and grassland.

 Trains parking lot.
 Hike either Lupine or Vollmer Peak Trail, then Big

-Quarry Trail to Seaview Trail (which is part of the Bay Area Ridge Trail
+Springs or Quarry Trail to Seaview Trail (which is part of the Bay Area Ridge Trail

 and Skyline National Trail).
 Be sure to visit Vollmer Peak as you return

 to the trailhead, and keep an eye out for wildlife.
 I saw a coyote once

 less than a mile from this trailhead, near Vollmer Peak.
 If you're hiking

 with children or older folks, you probably will want to park along Central